A community is a group of people who share common interests or goals and connect to learn, grow, and support each other - online or offline

 Staying flexible and adaptable is essential when you’re running an online community.
 There are so many variables, members joining and leaving constantly and unforeseen challenges despite the most thorough plans.

-Whether you're looking to join an online community or launch your own, Whop is the place to be.
+Whether you’re joining an online community or creating your own, Whop is the place to do it.